To optimize exercise, heed your heart rate training zone

 "Exercisers need to get to at least a moderate level of physical activity in order to reap the benefits," said Dr. Adrian Hutber of the American College of Sports Medicine.
 "Your goal is to get to a stage where you're fit enough to exercise within your heart rate training zone."

-Your heart rate training zone, or target heart rate, is based on your maximum heart rate (MHR), which is roughly calculated as 220 minus your age.
+Your heart rate training zone, or target heart rate, is based on your maximum heart rate MHR.L, which is roughly calculated as 220 minus your age.

 "It's not exact but it doesn't need to be," said Hutber.
 "It's a really good indicator."